- Ag Commodity Weather

 - Change Your Profile

-December Placements are expected to be 6.9% lower than last year at 1.563 million head.
-This would be the smallest December placement in five years.
-USDA’s cattle feeding margin ended the month with a $63 per head loss on outgoing cattle.
-This ended 14 months of continuous profits.
-Corn averaged $4.03 in Western Kansas in December ($3.77 in November, $4.34 in December 2013).
-December placements supply the May through September slaughter period.
+July Placements are expected to be 4.9% smaller than last year at 1.484 million head.
+This is the smallest July placement since the current data-series started in 1996.
+USDA’s cattle feeding margin ended the month with a $214 per head loss on outgoing cattle.
+This would be eight months in a row of losses.
+Live cattle prices fell from $148 at the end of June to $147 at the end of July.
+Corn averaged $4.12 in Western Kansas in July ($3.72 in June, $4.16 in July 2014).
+July placements supply the December through March slaughter period.

-Total Cattle on Feed as of January 1 is 1.2% over last year.
-That is a decrease from the December 1 total of 1.4% over last year.
+Total Cattle on Feed as of August 1 is 1.6% larger than last year.
+That is a decrease from the July 1 total that was 1.9% over last year.